How to Make the Best Sub Base for Concrete Slab? (Explained!)

 Do I Need a Sub-Base for a Concrete Slab?

-Sub Base for a Concrete Slab is the middle layer of the “soil support system”.
-A good quality sub-base helps in distributing the load evenly, preventing localized soil subsidence, facilitating drainage and reducing risk of frost heave.
+The Sub Base for Concrete Slab is the middle layer of the “soil support system”.
+A good quality sub-base helps in distributing the load evenly, preventing localized soil subsidence, facilitating drainage, and reducing the risk of frost heave.

 So what is a “soil support system”?
 Quite often, in common parlance, the term “base” is used to mean what is actually the complete “soil support system”.
-American Concrete Institute defines the Soil Support System to be made up of 3 layers as under:
+American Concrete Institute defines the Soil Support System to be made up of 3 layers:

 Why is Sub Base Important?

 The sub-base is the middle layer of the soil support system and arguably the most important one.
-The material used for sub-base is typically granular, such as crushed stone or gravel, which is compacted to form a solid but water permeable layer.
+The material used for the sub-base is typically granular, such as crushed stone or gravel, which is compacted to form a solid but water-permeable layer.

 The sub-base is required to provide stability and minimize the transfer of ground movement, caused by hydrostatic or seismic stresses, to the concrete slab-on-grade.